isaacnmm/pestpolicy-hugo2XX/content/posts/latex-vs-acrylic-paint/index.md

 * *Besides, acrylic paints are more durable than latex paint, while latex paint is easier to clean when restoring a given surface.

-Essentially, acrylic paint leaves behind a strong and fine surface finish while the latex surface is a bit rough. * > See Also: > [Removing Latex Paint from Concrete](https: //pestpolicy. com/how-to-remove-latex-paint-from-concrete/)
+Essentially, acrylic paint leaves behind a strong and fine surface finish while the latex surface is a bit rough. * > See Also: > [Removing Latex Paint from Concrete](https://pestpolicy.com/how-to-remove-latex-paint-from-concrete/)

 ##  Details: Latex vs. Acrylic Paint

 ###  a.
 Structural Base Components

 Acrylic paint is a chemical-based compound, while latex paint is a water-based compound.
 Acrylic paint comes with a complex chemical structure that finely sticks on the surface firmly upon application latex paint formulation takes longer to stick and cure.
-Though both latex and acrylic paints contain [acrylic resin](https: //www. sciencedirect.
+Though both latex and acrylic paints contain [acrylic resin](https://www.sciencedirect.

 com/topics/chemistry/acrylic-resin) and polymers in their structures at different ratios for better action.